I Drank Last Night. Will I Fail My Interlock Test This Morning?

 However, if I’m an ignition interlock user, I have two plans to make: getting home safely, and then seeing to it that I don’t fail my ignition interlock test the next morning.
 That means ensuring that I don’t need to use a vehicle until the alcohol is out of my system.

-So if you have been drinking, be sure to wait enough time before testing.
+If you have been drinking, be sure to wait enough time before testing.
 If you have a reliable portable breathalyzer, use that as a guide.
 When it comes to alcohol and ignition interlocks, time is your friend.